You have started your art blog.

-Now we are left with the question, how can you have people read your posts?
+Now that you understand your reader’s behavior, you are left with the question, how can you have people read your posts?

-Before I start sharing some of my thoughts, I need you to know that every situation is unique.
-There is no straight answer for all situations and that is what makes finding the golden ticket difficult.
+Before I start sharing some of my thoughts, I want you to know that every situation is unique.

 This question is easy to answer.